quentin389/stock-to-cryptotaxcalculator.io/README.md

     can be present in the file, but will be ignored.
 The file will have a format of `TradeBreakDown-(dateFrom)-(dateTo).cfd`

+Latest tax year for which given formats are confirmed to be working:
+* eToro - 2021-22
+* IG - 2021-22
+* IBKR - 2022-23

 ## How to use

+* Install python and poetry
+* Run `poetry install`
+* Run `poetry run python import.py -h`